Master of Business Administration (MBA)

 Program Description

 The Master of Business Administration (MBA) program is designed for students with diverse undergraduate backgrounds.
 It is a program suitable for both non-business and business graduates.
-The program is offered in two delivery formats - on-campus MBA and online MBA.
+The program is offered fully online.

 Student Learning Goals and Objectives